Of all tropical countries, Costa Rica is one of the most recommended for its ecotourism, wonderful people, cleanliness, and welcoming spirit.

 We also have a boat at the camp which we use to take surfers to “Secret Spot” (Playa Caldera) near Puntarenas.
 Another favorite surf spot near Puntarenas is Boca Barranca, the world’s third longest left with a ride of approximately 950 meters and big swells from the south.

-Whether guiding guests or on their own, Alvaro and his team can be found practicing most mornings (“dawn patrol” at 6:00am) and often in the afternoons as well.
+Whether guiding guests or on their own, you’ll find our team practicing most mornings (“dawn patrol” at 6:00am) and often in the afternoons as well.
 There is nothing more thrilling than watching the sunset over the ocean while floating on your surfboard at these beautiful beaches during a great evening session.
 At that moment, you begin to truly understand the meaning of the Costa Rican motto: “Pura Vida”!

 North of Jaco is Boca Barranca, the third longest left in the world with a run of approximately 950 meters and big swells from the South.
 We access this break by land after a drive of almost an hour from Vista Guapa surf camp.
 It is best surfed during low tide and is geared toward more experienced surfers.Our “Secret Spot” is located south of Boca Barranca in Punta Caldera.
 That’s about all we can tell you since after all, it IS a secret spot.